gbraad-dotfiles/playbooks/compile/README.md

-Compile CRC
+Compilation
 ===========

-This playbook compiles the CRC (OpenShift Local) binary from source.
+This playbook compiles from source defined in a playbook.
 It is designed to run on a remote host, typically a Linux machine.

-It will checkout the `crc` repository, compile the binary inside a IDE container, and the resultingh binary will be available on the host in the projects' `out` directory.
+It will checkout the repository, compile the binary inside a build container, and the resulting binary will be available on the host in the projects' `out` directory.